Commission Votes On Deficit-Slashing Proposal

 INSKEEP: Well, let's listen to one of the no votes on the deficit commission today.
 This is Representative Xavier Becerra speaking a short time ago.

-Representative XAVIER BECERRA (Democrat, California): I was trying to figure out if there was a way that I could get to a yes, as I had said the chairman before.
+XAVIER BECERRA: I was trying to figure out if there was a way that I could get to a yes, as I had said the chairman before.
 Because for all the reasons that I think my friend and colleague Dick Durbin said that he's a yes, I think it's appropriate for all of us to consider wanting to be a yes.
 I'm going to be a no.

 INSKEEP: He's going to be a no. The Republicans have concerns about the tax increases here.
 Democrats do have concerns about the spending increases, changes to Social Security - an indication of many battles ahead once again.